bobbingwide/oik-fields/readme.txt

 * post_content
 * excerpt
 * bw_header_image

+Virtual fields provided:
+* file_size  - display the file size in bytes of an attachment
+* dimensions - display the width and height of an attached image

 = What other field types are there? =
 The following field types are provided by the plugins listed below: